w3c-ccg/traceability-interop/README.md

 The spec contains documentation on use cases as well as required and optional API operations.
 You can validate that they conform to the OpenAPI spec by running `npm run validate-spec`.

-## Importing the Open API Specification Into Postman
+## Importing the OpenAPI Specification Into Postman

-If you are using Postman, you can import all of the available API end-points into an easy to use collection by following the instructions below:
+If you are using Postman, you can import all of the available API endpoints into an easy to use collection by following the instructions below:

 1. While inside a Workspace with Postman, you should see an `import` button at the top of your list of collections.
 Click this to begin the importing process.
 2. After clicking `import`, a dialog will open providing you with a couple different options for importing the collection.
 The easiest option is to import using a `Link`.
 To do this, simply add this URL into the input and click `Import`: `https://w3c-ccg.github.io/traceability-interop/openapi/openapi.json`.
 If you do not want to use this method, you can also use the `Raw text` option by simply copying the json at `https://w3c-ccg.github.io/traceability-interop/openapi/openapi.json` and pasting it inside the input.